 I hope you would be fine.
 Today my visit to your blog is a reaction of a phone call.
 I have recently launched my firm's website and a colleague of mine was trying to search it on google by typing in my name.
 The search engine popped up your blog page, carrying my letter written to you back in 2005.
 My colleague called me excitingly that you are mentioned on a blog.
 I did not have a clue then and was a bit confused.
 So, I visited your blog and a smile spread on my face by looking at my written letter.

 Surely this is a small world after all.
 Thank you once again for putting my letter on your blog for so long.
 We have grown in the past years and are online now.

 There are lessons here, I think, about increasing globalization, the way the Internet has shrunk the world, and the incredible reach of Internet marketing methods – blogs in particular – but for today, let's just say: Congratulations Assad, and I hope this blog post, and the links, increase your search engine ranking.

 I’ve never been a big fan of long slide presentations.
 In fact, I often begin my own presentations with this cartoon.
-I remember talking with Stan Miller, one of the principals of WealthCounsel, who told me the best presentation he ever gave was the one where his projector broke.

 James J. Schiro, chief executive of Zurich Financial Services, apparently agrees, according to an interview in today’s New York Times.
 Here is part of what he had to say: